-Montessori in Morocco and Amsterdam and with friends from many places, including Argentina and Belarus
+Montessori in Morocco and Amsterdam and with friends from many places

 This has been a very interesting and rewarding Montessori month.
 First of all I returned to Ecole Montessori Casablanca, the Morocco school. (http://www.montessoricasablanca.com/)

 A year ago I worked here as a consultant for the classes for children from age 1-12.
-This year I returned to see the progress and to document a “Montessori First Year Project” we started then.
-The school is doing very well except for the face that they, as many others, desperately need teachers with the AMI Montessori Assistants to Infancy, A to I, diploma!
-They have diploma teachers at the 3-6 level, and are very fortunate to have an AMI teacher trainer from Canada, Kyla Morenz, as the main 6-12 teacher.
+This year I returned to see the progress and to document a “Montessori First Year Project” in an orphanage in Casablanca we started at that time.
+It was quite wonderful to see the results at the orphanage and the school!

 I visited the orphanage and the village school (two school outreach projects) and then spent the week, as together we explored the country (https://en.wikipedia.org/wiki/Chefchaouen) , thinking about what the next step might be for both.

 I posted pictures from the orphanage earlier but here is an update.

 Over the year the school and several other people helped to create a Montessori environment for children from age 9 months to 18 months.

 Since this change in the environment everyone present with the children has remarked on the level of independence exhibited that no one previously thought possible.
 The pediatrician told us that one child had been given up on, thought unable to move in any way except to lie on his back and rock back and forth.
 But he surprised everyone.
 After observing others and how they could move, he made his way across the room to climb up on the Montessori “stair”.
 It was considered a miracle.